 After those early days, the Global Soap Project expanded to become a leading global health organization.
 Sam Stephens took the helm as Executive Director & CEO in late 2011, multiplying the size of our organization and leading its growth from a small start-up to a strategic leader with a global footprint.
-In 2015, Global Soap joined forces with Clean the World, and the mission now goes forward under the banner of the Clean the World Foundation, led by Sam Stephens from Global Soap.
-Clean the World Foundation will continue the mission of improving global health through access to soap and hygiene education, making a measurable and sustainable difference in the lives of those who need it most around the world.
+In 2015, Global Soap joined forces with Clean the World.
+Going forward, Global Soap will continue the mission of improving global health through access to soap and hygiene education, making a measurable and sustainable difference in the lives of those who need it most around the world.